ect123/gdal2tiles-workshop/README.md

 # Examine the leaflet.html template!

-One of the template .html files that gdal2tiles.py creates is formatted for using LeafletJS.
+One of the template .html files that gdal2tiles.py creates is formatted for using [Leaflet](https://leafletjs.com/).
 Leaflet is an open source web mapping library that is widely used and documented.
 First, let's double click to view that it looks like in your internet browser.

-Let's examine the file "under the hood":
+Now let's examine the file "under the hood":

 ```html
 <!DOCTYPE html>